tino097/qsv/docs/PERFORMANCE.md

 ```

 ## Stats Cache
 `stats` is the primary reason qsv was created.
-Several projects we were working on required GUARANTEED data type inferences at speed when we first started working on it in 2021.
+In 2021, several projects we were working on required GUARANTEED data type inferences at speed.
 As we iterated and started additional projects, we started needing additional capabilities to enable the ["automagical metadata"](https://dathere.com/2023/11/automagical-metadata/) inferencing workflow we wanted for our data ingestion pipelines.

-From the original 11 summary statistics in xsv (type, sum, min/max, min/max length, mean, stddev, median, mode & cardinality ), 35 more were added incrementally over time (is_ascii, range, sort_order/sortiness, min/max/sum/avg/stddev/variance/cv lengths, sem, geometric_mean, harmonic_mean, variance, cv, nullcount, max_precision, sparsity, mad, lower outer/inner fence, q1, q2_median, q3, iqr, upper inner/outer fence, skewness, uniqueness_ratio, mode_count, mode_occurrences, antimode, antimode_count, antimode_occurrences).
-Check the [Wiki](https://github.com/dathere/qsv/wiki/Supplemental#stats-command-output-explanation) for more info.
+From the original 11 summary statistics in xsv (type, sum, min/max, min/max length, mean, stddev, median, mode & cardinality ), 35 more were added incrementally over time (is_ascii, range, sort_order/sortiness, min/max/sum/avg/stddev/variance/cv lengths, sem, geometric_mean, harmonic_mean, variance, cv, nullcount, max_precision, sparsity, mad, lower outer/inner fence, q1, q2_median, q3, iqr, upper inner/outer fence, skewness, uniqueness_ratio, mode_count, mode_occurrences, antimode, antimode_count, antimode_occurrences) [more info](https://github.com/dathere/qsv/wiki/Supplemental#stats-command-output-explanation).

-And some of these stats were relatively expensive to compute, so qsv started caching statistics so it didn't need to recompute them if a file hasn't changed (as most of the files we were working on were historical data).
+And some of these stats were relatively expensive to compute, we added stats caching so it didn't need to recompute them if a file hasn't changed (as most of the files we were working on were historical data).

-Slowly, over time, we realized that the cached stats can be used to make other commands faster and smarter - thus the stats cache was born!
+Over time, we realized that the cached stats can be used to make other commands faster and smarter - thus the stats cache was born!

 - `frequency` uses the stats cache to short-circuit compiling frequency tables for ID columns (all unique values) by looking at the cardinality of a column and fetching rowcounts from the cache.
 - `schema` uses the cache to create a JSON Schema Validation file.
 It uses the cache to set the data type, enum values, const values, minLength, maxLength, minimum and maximum properties in the JSON Schema file.